Are Seattle area drivers finally embracing the good-natured honk? New poll says yes

 The fourth-generation Seattleite, who was taught as a youth to “drive slowly and take your time,” remembers not so long ago when use of the horn was an anomaly, a rarity that drew swivels, stares and steely looks of consternation from the passive and law-abiding populace.

-But these days, Sheen, a comedian who lives in West Seattle and says it takes him “nine days” to get to Seattle, explains that traffic is now so bad that no matter where you are going you will always end up merging into Seattle’s “one and only lane of traffic.”
+But these days, Sheen, a comedian who lives in West Seattle and says it takes him “nine days” to get to Seattle, explains that traffic is now so bad no matter where you are going, you will always end up merging into Seattle’s “one and only lane of traffic.”

 Now he respects the honk as a necessary way to communicate and let off steam.
 “It’s like a curse word for your car.
 How hard you honk the horn is related to which swear word you want to use.”